 Writing advice is always a divisive topic, especially on social media.
 I love hearing how established writers define good writing, but some people question the point.
 They challenge the notion of ‘rules’ in a creative game, even opposing uncontroversial advice, like be specific in your writing and read a lot.
-But we all learn differently, because we’re all different.
+But we all learn differently because we’re all different.

-The Nature of Writing.
+The Nature of Writing

-I’ve never been able to say I take pleasure in writing like others do.
+I’ve never been able to say I take pleasure in writing as others do.
 It’s too simple for me to say yes.
 I enjoy it the same way I enjoy climbing a mountain.
 Parts of it are beautiful, but it’s a lot of hard work.
 After writing, I look back at what I’ve achieved and feel a sense of accomplishment.
-And I love fighting with sentences and words, themes and characters, but not how I enjoy sunbathing on a beach.
+And I love fighting with sentences and words, themes, and characters, but not how I enjoy sunbathing on a beach.
 Because, after all, I’m fighting.

 Some writers let the words flow, and their first draft is just fine.
 I, however, find that writing is rewriting.
 When I picture a writer, I see a person scratching out lines on a printed manuscript.
 Reading with a red pen in hand.
 My writer is always editing.
 But others spend most of their time on the first draft.